So You Want to Work Here?!

 POSITIONS WE ARE HIRING FOR:

-HCSC and our infamous Ramp Crew™ are looking for a few skilled people to set up the 2015 off-hill facilities, including our 20,000 sq ft skate complex.
+HCSC and our infamous Ramp Crew™ are looking for a few skilled people to set up the summer camp off-hill facilities, including our 20,000 sq ft skate complex.
 Applicants should have carpentry and leadership skills in addition to the ability to lift 75 lbs.
 Pay is hourly with housing, food, and camaraderie included.
 Must be able to work April 28th through May 24th.
 If you’re also applying for a regular summer camp position working and doing well at Ramp Crew may increase, but not guarantee your chance at regular summer camp employment.